-A coming-of-age standalone masterpiece.
+A magnificent coming-of-age standalone.

 Fantasy and sci-fi will always be my favorite genres to read.
-I’m not ashamed to say that I haven’t read a lot of novels outside SFF; mainly because I found the popular and the highly acclaimed non-SFF books to be mostly disappointing or just not satisfying enough.
+I’m not ashamed to say that I haven’t read a lot of novels outside SFF; mainly because I found the popular and the highly acclaimed non-SFF books that I’ve read so far to be mostly disappointing or just not satisfying enough.
 However, there will always be that rare occurrence where I pick up a random book outside of my favorite genre and realized that I have been transported by a magical portal.
 Boy’s Life was that kind of book; it grabbed my full attention since the prologue and it still dazzled me after I finished it.